-- Introduction Post 25 points: You will make a video posting introducing yourself to your classmates.
-The post should sound like a short autobiography.
-You can include any details about yourself that will allow your fellow students to "put a face to the name".
-Try to focus on details that make you unique. - Quizzes 375 points: There will be a total of 15 quizzes worth 25 points each.
+- Quizzes 375 points: There will be a total of 15 quizzes worth 25 points each.
 The quizzes are 25 questions in the form of multiple choice.
 You will have 45 minutes to complete the quizzes.
 You have 2 attempts at the quiz, and I will accept the highest attempt.
 All quizzes are timed, taken on D2L and must be submitted before 11:59pm on the deadline date.
-Once you begin the quiz, you must complete the quiz in one timed session. - Opinion Paper 100 points: You will write a paper based on your personal opinion regarding issues that are prevalent in our society.
-The given prompts and detailed instructions are posted on D2L - Discussion Postings 400 points: You will write 4 chapter discussion (100 points each) on the discussion board in D2L.
-Further directions and instructions are posted in D2L - Presentation 100 points: You will record yourself giving an oral presentation about a topic discussed in the Opinion Paper.
-Further directions and instructions are posted in D2L
+Once you begin the quiz, you must complete the quiz in one timed session. - Daily Discussions 375 points: There will be a total of 15 daily discussions worth 25 points each.
+You will respond to a prompt that is related to each chapter.
+The given prompts and detailed instructions are posted on D2L - Weekly Postings 150 points: There will be a total of 3 weekly discussion posts worth 50 points each.
+You will respond to a prompt(s) in depth, on the discussion board in D2L.
+Further directions and instructions are posted in D2L - Research Project 100 points: You will complete a research project and create a video presentation.
+You will upload both files in D2L.
+Further directions are posted in D2L